cesar-douady/open-lmake/doc/src/cache.md

 For all users accessing the cache:

-- All dirs must have read/write/execute accesses.
+- All dirs must have read/write/execute accesses (when the cache is created, only the top level and the LMAKE dir).
 - The `LMAKE/config.py` must have read access.

-And if such acceses are at group level (but not other), all dirs must have the setgid bit set.
+And if such accesses are at group level (but not other), all dirs must have the setgid bit set.

-When the group has read/write/execute access, best (performance wise) is to set the default ACL, e.g. using:

-`setfacl -d -R -m u::rwX,g::rwX,o::- <cache_dir>`

-Similarly, when all users have read/write/execute access, best (performance wise) is to set the default ACL, e.g. using:

-`setfacl -d -R -m u::rwX,g::rwX,o::rwX <cache_dir>`

 ## Coherence